 For movies and TV content, we selected the 'Movie' 'Picture Mode', since it is the picture mode that gave us the closest result to our calibration goal and it should bring the image quality closest to what the content creator intended it be.

 To have a luminosity closest to our calibration target of 100 cd/m², we used a 'Backlight' setting of 5.
 Note that you should change 'Backlight' to match your room lighting and it won't affect the picture quality.
 We left the 'Brightness' to 0 and the 'Contrast' to 95, their default values.
 We left the 'Sharpness' to 0 to avoid any oversharpening.
-We left the 'Tint (G/R) to its default value of 'G50 and R50'.
+We left "Color' to 50 and the 'Tint (G/R)' to its default value of 'G50 and R50'.